ryanlovett/datahub/docs/admins/incidents/2017-10-19-course-subscription-canceled.md

+---
-# 2017-10-19 - Billing confusion with Azure portal causes summer hub to be lost
+title: 2017-10-19 - Billing confusion with Azure portal causes summer hub to be lost
+---

 ## Summary